ycpcs/cs340-fall2015/labs/lab08.md

 Getting Started
 ===============

-Start the Clojure interpreter by running the

-    lein repl

-command from a terminal window.

-You can save your code in a file called **funcs.clj**.
-Load your code in the interpreter using the command:

-{% highlight clojure %}
-(load-file "funcs.clj")
-{% endhighlight %}
+Start a new Clojure project in Eclipse using **New &rarr; Project &rarr; Clojure &rarr; Clojure Project**.
+Name the new project **lab8**.

+Open the file **src/lab8/core.clj**.
+Create your functions in this file.
+When you are ready to test your functions, start a REPL by right-clicking in the editor and choosing **Clojure &rarr; Load file in REPL**.
+When you modify your code, do the same thing to reload your definitions in the REPL.

+If you would prefer to use Light Table, or edit your code in a text editor and run the Clojure REPL from the command line, feel free.

 Your Task
 =========

 There are 4 tasks.

+### First task

-**(1)** Write a Clojure function called **last-element-of** which takes a non-empty list and returns the last element.
+Write a Clojure function called **last-element-of** which takes a non-empty list and returns the last element.

 Hints: